 Here are the TL;DR actions for this post:

-- Grab your free credit report to make sure everything is still kosher.
+Grab your free credit report to make sure everything is still kosher.
 You can start the process at this government maintained portal.
 You get 3 free credit reports a year (one from each credit bureau), as well as one from Innovis.
 So if you pull only one at a time every 3 months you get to check your credit report every 3 months for free indefinitely.
 Hit the '+' sign at the bottom right of this google calendar to receive a reminder every 3 months: Public Google Calendar for credit report reminders

 If you know your SSN or other core personal information has been included in a data breach, place a fraud alert on your credit file (this link will work for Experian, Equifax, and TransUnion), at Innovis (the lesser known credit bureau), and at ChexSystems (used by banks to check your identity).
 Even if you are not the victim of a breach, if you like the practical idea of someone calling you to verify a new credit card or loan in your name, go ahead and do this anyway.
 You can choose to do this independently of a credit freeze.
 While you are at it, remind yourself do this every 90 days right now: